 Description: A trio of impressive waterfalls, the lower one with a cave behind it allowing you to walk behind the white curtain.

 Anything else?
-Head down and north from the large car park on a decent path to reach the middle fall after about 200 metres.
+From the large car park at G.R.: NS 613801 ///skid.topical.autumn descend north on a decent path to reach the middle fall after about 200 metres.
 The upper fall is close by, along a narrow, very uneven mud path; the lower fall is even closer but the path to it (past a danger sign) involves a short scramble down a rocky step, with landslips in evidence.

 |[Some of Campsie Glen's lower waterfalls]|